State Park and Trails

 Forestville/Mystery Cave State Park surrounds Historic Forestville.
-This park features tours of Mystery Cave, tent and camper cabin camping, horseback riding and a horse camp, hiking trails, and trout fishing.
+This park features Mystery Cave tours, tent and camper cabin camping, horseback riding and a horse camp, hiking trails, and trout fishing.

 Check into the main park office to pick up a state park pass.
 Maps for Forestville/Mystery Cave State Park can be found at the main park offices or at the Historic Forestville visitor center.